WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 In the context of a cross-border health data exchange, credential representations need to be available in multiple languages and may need to meet regionally specific accessibility requirements.
 Within a population there will also be diverse access to technology, devices and networks.
 Individuals will have unique preferences and needs in how they consume their data, some perhaps with differing abilities requiring wallets that provide multimodal feedback.
 The preferences of the data subject may be very different from the requirements of the health professionals with whom they share their data.

-The proposed approach of utilising semantic overlays to appropriate the representation of data in a way that is relevant to it's contextual use supports this use case.
-We detail the flow later in the conclusion of the paper.
+The proposed approach of utilising semantic overlays to appropriate the representation of data in a way that is relevant to its contextual use supports this use case.
+We detail the flow later, in the conclusion of the paper.

 ## 3 Data Exchange Agreements (DEXA) protocol

 ### 3.1 Background: The data exchange landscape

-New data regulations are emerging worldwide, mandating organisations to implement controls and safeguards when processing, consuming and exposing personal data.
+New data regulations are emerging worldwide, mandating organisations to implement controls and safeguards when processing, consuming, and exposing personal data.
 Typically, a Data Protection Impact Assessment (DPIA) or similar process details the purpose of data usage, the lawful basis, etc.

 In the DEXA framework, the conversion of DPIA results to a machine-readable format constitutes the basis for any agreement between the stakeholders in the data exchange ecosystem, as illustrated in Figure 1 below.